 Having finished A Fully Digital Audio System Installation with Dante.
-A 4 zone, multiple Input System.
-There are so many advantages surely to be taken in 2020.
+There are so many advantages.

-Having earth and a number of power sources hard wired together over many Rooms can be made to work ……….
-Until the set-up is disturbed.
-This is an inevitability with Zones that have their own set of functions.
+Having sources analog hard wired together over many Rooms can be made to work, until the set-up is disturbed.

-The Digital link does not amplify a mixture of low power Signals to & from the various power and earth connections , therefore there are no signal interference e.g. Low level hum.
+The Digital audio link does not amplify a mixture of low power Signals to & from the various power sources, earth and signal connections.

 Being able to get the Digital Source through a Digital Matrix System while remaining Digital, should be a obvious requirement today.
-With a Dante System, the digital conversion differences are bought on par with each other.
-When using the same in and out converters DAC for the analog connections.
+Sadly some digital Mixers only feature analog outputs.

 What is the Magic on analog ?

-The ability to Control a Production without deterioration through cabling & multiple units, makes a Digital in and out conversion for live performance a small Compromise.
-Taking into consideration that there are also significant quality differences in between digital converter units.
-While Playback Digital the sound really shines with the resolution of CD and higher, the Setup of 48khz or more can outshine a great Analog System.
-Providing the Signal path remains digital from the conversion stage through to the amplification.
+The ability to Control a Production without deterioration through cabling & multiple units makes the Digital in and out conversion a small Compromise.
+Taking into consideration that there are also quality differences in between Digital Audio Converter.

-The Dante audio network gives the same quality of Sound in all locations.
+The Designer Software provides flexible solutions.
+The Digital audio network = same quality of Sound in all locations with 1 CAT6.

 Saving cost….
 Is In the Design.